Student overdrafts: everything you need to know

 Paying off your student overdraft

-Graduate bank accounts are designed kind of like a stepping stone to give you some time to pay off your overdraft without interest before entering the big bad world of regular fee-charging overdrafts.
-Unfortunately, all good things must come to an end!
+Graduate bank accounts are designed as a stepping stone to give you some time to pay off your overdraft without interest before entering the big bad world of regular fee-charging overdrafts.
+Alas, all good things must come to an end.

-For example, a bank might give you a a £3,000 0% overdraft, which will then go down to £2,000 in year two, then £1,000 in year 3.
+For example, a bank might give you a 0% overdraft of £3,000, which will then go down to £2,000 in year two, then £1,000 in year three.

 While some student bank accounts will automatically transfer you to a graduate account when you finish your degree, never assume this will happen.
 If it doesn't, you could start getting charged interest on your overdraft.

 As always, do your research into the options available just in case there's a better deal elsewhere.
 And we've got a full guide on the best graduate accounts to help you with that.